 Craving some empanadas, a nicely grilled steak, or a ceviche?
 Houston’s diverse culinary landscape offers visitors and locals the chance to sample some great cuisine from countries all over South America – from Colombia to Argentina.
-We’ve put together a guide to help you explore the best in South American cuisine in Houston.
+We’ve put together a guide to help you explore Houston’s best South American cuisine.
 If you’ve never visited these places, you’re in for a treat.
-Read on and start making plans.
+Read on and start making reservations.

-On the menu you’ll find traditional ceviches, chaufa (Peruvian-style fried rice), and other traditional Peruvian dishes like lomo saltado (beef tenderloin sauteed with peppers and onions served with a side of rice and fries), and aji de gallina (a comforting chicken stew).
-Make sure to try a pisco sour or other of their refreshing cocktails.
+On the menu you’ll find traditional ceviches, chaufa (Peruvian-style fried rice), and other traditional dishes like lomo saltado (beef tenderloin sauteed with peppers and onions served with a side of rice and fries), and aji de gallina (a comforting chicken stew).
+Make sure to try a pisco sour, one of the many refreshing cocktails.
 For a more casual eatery, we also suggest Peru Cafe Express.

 Houston has a good selection of upscale Brazilian steakhouses, or churrascarias, like Fogo de Chão and Chama Gaucha, but to get a taste of the culinary richness of the country, go to Empório Brazilian Grill.

 You’ll still be able to get a plate of churrasco and a basket of warm pão de queijo (cheese bread), but Emporio’s menu also features some Brazilian classics like shrimp muqueca – shrimp stewed in coconut milk served with a side of white rice – and feijoada, a stew of black beans with salted and smoked pork and beef cuts.
-While the feijoada is served every day, check out Emporio’s feijoada buffet on Saturdays.
+Bonus, each weekend there is live Brazilian music, along with other nationalities, adding to the enjoyable ambiance.

 Mi Pueblito Restaurant has been serving Colombian dishes to Houstonians since 1998.
 To start, don’t miss the empanadas filled with beef, chicken or cheese.
 If you’re really hungry, try the bandeja paisa, a dish typical of the Colombian region of Antioquia.
 This hearty dish comes with rice, red beans, chicharrón, sausage, grilled steak, your choice of fried green or ripe plantains, an arepa, and avocado, all topped with a fried egg.